MkDay/Post-Collection/Weird-Looking-For-Loops-In-JavaScript-Post.md

 ### The *for-loop* with the keywords *var* and *let*

-If we initialize the variable with `var` keyword inside the loop, we can access it outside the loop as well.
+A variable initialized with the `var` keyword inside the loop, can also access outside the loop.

-The reason is, the variable that initialized with `var`, is in the same scope the *for-loop* is in.
+The reason is that the variable initialized with the `var` and the *for-loop* both belong to the same scope.

-If we initialize the variable with `let` keyword we cannot access it outside the loop.
+If we initialize the variable with the `let` keyword, we cannot access it outside the loop.

-The reason is the variable that initialized with `let`, is local to the loop.
+Because the scope of the variable initialized with `let` is local to the loop.

 Try this example.